 If you are walking out of season (or don’t have a dog) leave Whitby at the West Pier, dropping down to the beach.
 The route then heads out across Whitby Sands, past the Golf Club and Upgang Beach, and arrives at Sandsend Beach.
 Jutting out of the sand at Sandsend is the wooden skeleton of an old jetty, the subject of many photographs.
 Walking past Sandsend, the walk ends at the cliffs, which form a natural barrier at the end of the beach.

 Sandend is a very picturesque village with Victorian houses and attractive cottages (East Row).
 The pretty fishing village includes a nice beach and lots of attractive cottages.
 Behind Sandsend is the wooded Mulgrave Estate, which is open Saturday, Sunday and Wednesday.
 This is a great place to extend the walk.
-As well as the ruins of Mulgrave Castle there are miles of peaceful woodland trails taking you to becks and waterfalls.
+As well as the ruins of Mulgrave Castle there are miles of woodland trails which will take you to becks and waterfalls.

 You could also continue along the Cleveland Way and visit Kettleness and Runswick Bay if you are feeling energetic.